 ISPs have long disliked P2P/BitTorrent-type traffic on their networks.
 At one time or another, every ISP has waged war on this kind of traffic.

 In 2007, TorrentFreak reported that Comcast used an application from Sandvine to throttle BitTorrent traffic.
 Sandvine’s app would break every seeding connection with a user’s new peers after only a few seconds if it was not a Comcast user.

 A 2008 report claimed Cox Communications made a habit of interfering with BitTorrent traffic on a regular basis.
 The Max Planck Institute for Software Systems released a study that showed Cox did so around the clock and not only at times of “peak congestion,” as the provider had claimed.

 I believe it is safe to say that no matter which ISP you use, it has throttled a customer at one time or another.

 While throttling has, in recent years, been basically outlawed in the United States, it still takes place in many countries – especially in underdeveloped nations where broadband still has yet to make heavy inroads.

 With a change of regimes in the U.S., it looks as if bandwidth-throttling could be making a big, unwelcome comeback in the near future.
-I can imagine that ISPs are currently brushing off their old techniques while tuning up some new ones they’ve developed, in eager anticipation of once again being able to data-throttle with abandon.
+I can imagine that ISPs are currently brushing off their old techniques while tuning up some new ones they’ve developed, in eager anticipation of once again being able to data-throttle as they please.

 While most reports of outlandish throttling by U.S. carriers peaked around 2008 or so, when the FCC first started taking a closer look at how internet providers used bandwidth-throttling, it’s likely to once again become a favorite tool to control user’s bandwidth-hungry habits if the FCC chairman’s proposals become rules.

 U.S. ISPs are not the only providers to throttle.
-A number of reports out of the United Kingdom indicate U.K. providers are just as apt to throttle their customer’s bandwidth as stateside providers once were.
+A number of reports from the United Kingdom indicate U.K. providers are just as apt to throttle their customer’s bandwidth as stateside providers once were.